-I am now accepting applications for the fall internship program in my District Office.
+I am now accepting applications for spring and summer interns in my Washington D.C. and District office.

 Qualifications and Job Responsibilities